 Determining whether you want to use graphics, photos or even both within your next print advertising design is also a decision to consider before printing any designs live.
 Graphics that are in vector format are highly recommended for modern, fun and entertaining advertisements.
 Using photographs of individuals and other objects can help to set the tone and mood of an advertisement while sending a direct and specific message.
 To find more ideas and to gather inspiration, review magazines, books and online communities dedicated to advertising design over the years and even today.

-Design Tip 7: Use Print-Friendly Images and Media
+Design Tip 7: Use Print-Optimized Images and Media

 Using print-friendly images and media is also essential whenever you are creating new print advertisement designs for your message, company or brand.
 Be sure that all of your designs and photos are print-ready, copyright-free and have a DPI of at least 300.
 If you are unsure of what classifies as a print-friendly graphic or image, working with a professional designer or agency is one way to get the printed advertisement you need without quality reduction.